Our Special Education Degree Programs

 Graduates of the Columbia College Special Education program must demonstrate a mastery of national standards for beginning special education teachers.
-Our Multicatergorical program equips future teachers with the skills needed to be learner ready on day one in any classroom.
+Our comprehensive program equips future teachers with the skills necessary to be learner ready on day one in any classroom.

 Special Education is recognized by the Council for Exceptional Children (CEC), the South Carolina Department of Education, and is nationally accredited by the NCATE/CAEP through Fall 2022.